joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/15/technology/tik-tok-friends-meet-up.html?searchResultPosition=6

 **They Tried to Beat DiMaggio.
 Like Everyone Else, They Failed.**\
 `In M.L.B.’s Beat the Streak game, fans build virtual lineups in hopes of topping Joe DiMaggio’s 56-game hitting streak.
-After 20 years, the game is still looking for its first winner.`\
+After 20 years, no one has won.`\
 https://nytimes.com/2021/08/15/sports/baseball/beat-the-streak.html?searchResultPosition=7

 **Michael J. Fox Reviews a Thoughtful Memoir on the Challenges of Living With Disability**\